apache/druid/docs/content/querying/sql.md

 |error_msg|Detailed error message in case of FAILED tasks|

 For example, to retrieve tasks information filtered by status, use the query

 ```sql
 SELECT * FROM sys.tasks where status='FAILED';
 ```

+Note that sys tables may not support all the Druid SQL Functions.

 ## Server configuration